-Begun in October 2021, the Oxford School of Rare Jewish Languages (OSRJL) of the Oxford Centre for Hebrew and Jewish Studies, in collaboration with other institutions globally including ILARA, offers a range of free online classes, taught by leading academics, on 14 vernacular languages spoken and/or written by Jews from the Middle Ages until today.
+Begun in October 2021, the Oxford School of Rare Jewish Languages (OSRJL) of the Oxford Centre for Hebrew and Jewish Studies (OCHJS), in collaboration with other institutions globally including the Institut des Langues Rares (ILARA), offers a range of free online classes, taught by leading academics, on 15 vernacular languages spoken and/or written by Jews from the Middle Ages until today.

 Languages to be taught during the 2022-23 academic year include the following.
 Click on the language name for class descriptions and more information.